Team

 PhD Student

 Binod is originally from Nepal and he obtained his master’s degree in integrated Agricultural Science from Texas State University in 2023.
-At Purdue, he aspires to enhance knowledge and skills in soil and crop science and will focus on assessing the holistic approach for fertility sources in corn production systems, utilizing the concepts of nutrient management strategies, microbial communities, soil health indicators, and socio-environmental impacts.
-He hopes to gain valuable insights into sustainable soil fertility management practices.
-Outside of academics, he loves to watch movies, travel, and play cricket.
+At Purdue, he aspires to deepen his knowledge and skills in soil and crop science, with a focus on evaluating holistic approaches to managing corn production systems—integrating novel hybrid selection, nitrogen management, and responses to environmental stress.
+He hopes to gain valuable insights into sustainable management practices.
+Outside of academics, he loves watching movies, traveling, and playing cricket.

 Annie Benson